BEFORE THE

 COMMENTS OF RENEW WISCONSIN ON THE DRAFT STRATEGIC ENERGY ASSESSMENT

-RENEW Wisconsin submits these comments on the Commission’s draft Strategic Energy Assessment (SEA) 2016.
+_________________________________________________RENEW Wisconsin submits these comments on the Commission’s draft Strategic Energy Assessment (SEA) 2016.
 RENEW’s comments focus on the “Electric Demand and Supply Conditions in Wisconsin” section.

 The draft SEA notes that, in 2008, 67% of the energy produced in Wisconsin was generated by coal-fired power plants; 8% by natural gas; and 2% by biomass.
 Draft SEA, p.
 18. Collectively, these units supplied 77% of the energy produced in Wisconsin.
 With the addition of the two new coal-fired generating units at the Elm Road Generation Station in 2010 and 2011, Wisconsin’s percentage of coal-fired generation has increased even more.